cgtuebingen/SSS-GS/README.md

 # Citation
-You can find our paper on [arXiv](https://arxiv.org/), please consider citing, if you find this work useful:
+You can find our paper on [arXiv](https://arxiv.org/abs/2408.12282), please consider citing, if you find this work useful:
 ```
 @inproceeding{sss_gs,
   author ={Dihlmann, Jan-Niklas and Majumdar, Arjun and Engelhardt, Andreas and Braun, Raphael and Lensch, Hendrik P.A.},
   title ={Subsurface Scattering for Gaussian Splatting},
-  booktitle ={TODO},
+  booktitle ={arXiv preprint arXiv:2408.12282},
   year ={2024}
 }